withertech/SteamScraper/docs/ARTWORK.md

 # Artwork look and effects
-Skyscraper allows you to fully customize how you want the final frontend artwork to appear by editing the file `/home/USER/.skyscraper/artwork.xml`.
+Steamscraper allows you to fully customize how you want the final frontend artwork to appear by editing the file `/home/USER/.steamscraper/artwork.xml`.
 Each piece of artwork can be composited from one or more of the other artwork resources and you can even apply several effects to them.

 * Each `<output>` node exports a single piece of artwork.
 * If no `<layer>` nodes are nested in an output node, it will simply export the defined type as raw unmanipulated artwork.